At 10 TB, updating 200k rows can mean rewriting thousands of files. Here’s why, and what to do about it.

 441 files contain at least one matching row (7× fewer)

 The investment is not permanent.
 With ingestion every 10 minutes, small files accumulate within hours and file fragmentation returns.
-A single OPTIMIZE must be repeated — either as a scheduled trailing job after the last ingestion window, or addressed through liquid clustering (OSS Delta Lake 3.1+, Databricks Runtime 13.3+), which, for clustered tables, replaces partitioning and Z-ordering.
+A single OPTIMIZE must be repeated — either as a scheduled trailing job after the last ingestion window, or addressed through liquid clustering,8 which replaces partitioning and Z-ordering for clustered tables.
 Liquid clustering reorganizes data incrementally when you run OPTIMIZE — only newly written files are re-clustered, not the entire table.
 On Databricks Runtime with auto-optimize enabled, clustering can also trigger on write above a size threshold.

 Decision Framework